Too many freelancers (particularly new ones) rush into working with clients without getting a freelance contract

 You don’t want to risk having your payments delayed because the client wants to pay you through some complicated combination of money transferring services—nothing derails the excitement of a work from home job quite like being toyed with on client payments.
 Using invoicing software can be an effective method to encourage customers to make payments more promptly.

 We freelancers, like everybody else, have bills to pay.

-Whether you're freelancing full-time or taking a few contract gigs on the side of your day job, your freelance income is self-employed income.
+Whether you're freelancing full-time or looking to bring on a couple remote jobs on the side of your day job, your freelance income is self-employed income.
 You’re an independent contractor with a small business to run, and you probably have plans for that income—savings, keeping the bills paid, affording the next family trip, investing or otherwise.

 Not having clear payment terms stipulated in your freelance contract leaves room for clients to delay payment.
 Here's the section about payments I include in my freelance contracts:

 This kind of payment (once per month) works best for me, but you may want to stipulate more payments spread out across the month or otherwise depending upon your type of work.